-The first time your dog tries out their Walkin’ Wheels, bring them outside!
-They will have a lot more space, freeing them to move around comfortably without worrying about knocking anything over.
+The first time you bring them outside the first time your dog tries out their Walkin’ Wheels they will need a lot more space, freeing them to move around comfortably without worrying about knocking anything over.
 This will help them adjust to the feel of their wheelchair and let them get comfortable moving around.

 Create a Positive Experience